Are Mazdas good cars? Are Mazdas reliable? You might be surprised.

 This is likely to change as Mazda solidifies its position as one of the most reliable car brands in the world.

 So, are Mazdas affordable?
-Yes and no. Mazda has become more of a premium brand and, therefore, charges a higher price for its vehicles than mainstream automakers.
+Yes and no. Mazda has become more of a premium brand and, therefore, charges a higher price for its vehicles than the average mainstream automaker.
 However, used Mazdas are more affordable than used Hondas and Toyotas.
-Cost Of Ownership

 Mazdas typically have a low cost of ownership.
 Their slightly above-average price is offset by a low depreciation rate, above-average fuel efficiency, and low maintenance and repair costs.